-Even though this beautiful fall planter doesn’t use traditional fall colored mums, it will bring a splash of seasonal color to your entry.
-It’s the perfect solution for people who are short on time!
+Create a beautiful fall planter that will bring a splash of seasonal color to your entryway!
+This fall urn arrangement is the perfect solution for people who are short on time!

 Supplies needed for each planter: